shaylen1909/Assignment4/README.md

 ## How to run Question 1
 - Run using QTSpim and only use lf files as input images.
 - Create an empty .ppm file to output the brightened image.
-- Change the path of the input and output in the data section of the code to suit where your .ppm files are saved and where you have created your empty output file.
+- Change the path of the input and output files in the data section of the code to suit where your .ppm files are saved and where you have created your empty output file.
 - You can now run the code using the run function on QTSpim.
 - if code does not work maybe try crlf and cr images but primarily use lf.

 ## How to run Question 2
 - Run using QTSpim and only use lf files as input images.
 - Create an empty .ppm file to output the output greyscale image.
-- Change the path of the input and output in the data section of the code to suit where your .ppm files are saved and where you have created your empty output file.
+- Change the path of the input and output files in the data section of the code to suit where your .ppm files are saved and where you have created your empty output file.
 - You can now run the code using the run function on QTSpim.
 - - if code does not work maybe try crlf and cr images but primarily use lf.